 No, we aren’t talking about America’s favorite pastime.
 What we’re really getting at is our favorite strategy: ESTIMATING!
 This especially comes in handy with problems that have a diagram or require that you draw a diagram.

 Quick fact!
 Unless the test specifically indicates that a diagram is “not drawn to scale”, it is ALWAYS drawn to scale.
 In questions that have no diagrams, are not drawn to scale, or contain only partial information, use the given information to sketch your own complete diagram.
 Then, estimate what the answer is.
-Simple enough, yeah?
-Check out this sample question!
+Start applying this in your SAT Math prep for better results.

 5. MLA: Math Language & Algebra